-Some of the A level students run the 'Philosophy Club', one lunchtime a week, which it is popular with students of all ages.
-Every year BWS A level students attend a Philosophy/Ethics conference where outside speakers offer a different viewpoint on topics and the students can interact with students from other schools and colleges.
-There are often outside essay competitions to take part in, and students also have the opportunity to enrol at Sarum College Library, which has one of the largest theologica collections in the South of England. - 3
+Some of the A level students run the 'BWS Philosophy Club', meeting once a month, which is very popular with students of all ages.
+Every year students attend a Philosophy/Ethics conference where outside speakers offer a different viewpoint on topics and the students can interact with students from other schools and colleges.
+There are often outside essay competitions to take part in and also the opportunity to enrol at Sarum College Library, which has one of the largest theological collections in the South of England.